+OPINION

+THE TIME IS NOW - THE PLACE IS PAWNEE

 Will the recent cyberattacks on shipping ports lead to future collaboration between the two rivals?

 By Ronaldo Cohen and Cosina Ruiz

-Updated 7:14 AM, 11/12/2022 ET

-As an evolving cyberattack spreads through ports in both the Pacific and Indian Oceans, it is tempting to ask why the two largest stakeholders - the United States and China - are not working together to resolve the issue.
+Updated 7:14 AM, 11/12/2022 ET As an evolving cyberattack spreads through ports in both the Pacific and Indian Oceans, we ask why the two largest stakeholders - the United States and China - are not working together to resolve the issue.
 Both nations are already suffering heavy losses from the incident.
-A considerable amount of Chinese trade runs through the Strait of Malacca and the Tuas Mega Port, and sizable Chinese investments in the area over the past decade reflect this economic importance.
+A considerable amount of China's imports and exports go through the Strait of Malacca and the Tuas Mega Port, and sizable Chinese investments in the area over the past decade reflect this economic importance.
 For the United States, the Strait represents a key security interest, facilitating high value shipping links to Europe and the Middle East from valuable West Coast ports.
 On the home front, the delays and backlogs at the Port of Long Beach in California are mounting as the pre-Christmas season gets in full swing.
 But as of yet, the two nations have been working in silos.
 This has to change.
-Erstwhile rivals, the two states have too much at stake to maintain a vestigial coldwar mentality in the face of global threats like this evolving cyber-attacks.
+Erstwhile rivals - the two states have too much at stake to maintain a vestigial coldwar mentality in the face of global threats like this evolving cyber-attack.
 A joint incident response may be the only way to pick apart what is happening.
-State-level information sharing increases a nation's capacity to fight an attack by combining the knowledge and expertise of multiple countries.
-This is particularly useful here, where reports suggest the disruption to the ports is linked by the same malware.

-Cooperation would do more than solve this one problem.
+State-level information sharing increases a nation's capacity to fight the attack by combining the knowledge and expertise of multiple countries.
+This is particularly useful here, where reports suggest the disruption to the ports are linked by the same malware.
+Cooperation would not only solve this one problem.
 According to the Council on Foreign Relations, international cooperation among states would help "to mitigate threats such as cybercrime, cyberattacks on critical infrastructure, electronic espionage, bulk data interception, and offensive operations intended to project power by the application of force in and through cyberspace."
 The path forward, then, is clear; but why has it not been taken?

 Since the 1949 overthrow of the US-backed Nationalist Chinese government by Chinese Communist Party leader Mao Zedong and the subsequent establishment of the People's Republic of China (PRC), US-China relations have been strained.
 A common enemy in Russia set the stage for improved US-Sino relations during and after the Cold War, with normalized diplomatic and trade relations coming in the decades that followed.
-When China became the world's second-largest economy, a US "pivot" to Asia was announced shortly after.
+When China became the second-largest economy, a US "pivot" to Asia was announced shortly after.
 The relationship, while uneasy, was civil.
 But today relations have again soured.
-Chinese treatment of political dissidents, ongoing trade wars between the two economic superpowers, and accusations of PLAbacked intellectual property theft alongside American efforts to support the military development of several small surrounding states and alignment, if not outright sponsorship, of pro-democracy groups in Bejing have stood in the way of a long-lasting US-Sino partnership.
+Chinese treatment of political dissidents, ongoing trade wars between the two economic superpowers, and accusations of PLA-backed intellectual property theft alongside American efforts to support nascent naval forces in several surrounding states and support for pro-democracy groups in Bejing, have stood in the way of a long-lasting US-Sino partnership.
 However, if the two nations cannot learn to work together, the effects of this cyber operation and others to follow it could forever shift their place in the global world order.
 Tab 4 - Søgard Security Incident Report